century909/proyectia/frontend/README.md

-# Tipsy Chat - Frontend
+# Seiki Chat - Frontend

-This is the frontend for the Tipsy Chat application built with React and SCSS.
+This is the frontend for the Seiki Chat application built with React and SCSS.

 ## Setup